-Target outcome: Plan Implementation and Community

-Engagement

-Responsible party: City Council and City Administrator
+Target outcome: Plan Implementation and Community Engagement Six year financial impact: Not Available Responsible party: City Council and City Administrator

-Under the City's current Act 47 Plan and discussed throughout this Exit Plan the City's current portion of Earned Income Tax is levied at a rate of 1.5%.
-Under the City's current form of Government it is only allowed to levy the additional income tax with court approval while in Act 47.
+Under the City's current Act 47 Recovery Plan and discussed throughout this Exit Plan the City's current portion of Earned Income Tax is levied at a rate of 1.5%.
+Under the City's current form of Government it is only allowed to levy the additional earned income tax with court approval while in Act 47.
 This additional revenue collected from the increased EIT is critical to the long term fiscal stability of the City.